yowainwright/codependence/README.md

 <!-- partial update and pull request inputs from action.yml -->

-Run one configured manager target with an exact tool version:
+Run one configured manager with an exact tool version:

 ```yaml
 - uses: yowainwright/codependence@v1